Skip to main content

 The Space

 A suite-number address in a retail plaza means the visual experience here is functional, not atmospheric.
 Don't come expecting a curated interior or a rooftop terrace with Camelback Mountain views.
-The outdoor seating question is a reasonable one for a Tempe venue given the winter and shoulder-season weather, but a strip-mall unit at #104 is unlikely to offer meaningful al fresco options , confirm directly before planning an outdoor lunch.
+The outdoor seating question is a reasonable one for a Tempe venue given the winter and shoulder-season weather, but a strip-mall unit at #104 is unlikely to offer meaningful al fresco options, confirm directly before planning an outdoor lunch.
 What you see when you arrive is probably what you get: a compact, utilitarian dining room built for throughput rather than ambiance.
 If a specific setting matters to you for this meal, factor that in before booking.

 Who It's For

-Sushi Time works leading as a regular-rotation neighborhood option rather than a special-occasion destination.
-If you've been once and enjoyed it, the case for returning is convenience and consistency , not because it's competing with the more polished Japanese restaurants in the broader Phoenix metro.
+Sushi Time works well as a regular-rotation neighborhood option rather than a special-occasion destination.
+If you've been once and enjoyed it, the case for returning is convenience and consistency, not because it's competing with the more polished Japanese restaurants in the broader Phoenix metro.
 For a date night in Tempe, you'd want somewhere with more atmosphere.
 For a group wanting reliable sushi without coordinating a complicated reservation, this format is lower friction.
 For solo diners or pairs on a weekday lunch, it's a practical call.

 Booking and Timing

 Booking difficulty here is rated Easy.
 That means walk-ins are a reasonable bet and you're unlikely to hit a two-week waitlist.
-Hours, phone, and website are not in our current records , check Google Maps for up-to-date hours before visiting, particularly if you're planning around lunch service or a weekend dinner.
+Hours, phone, and website are not in our current records, check Google Maps for up-to-date hours before visiting, particularly if you're planning around lunch service or a weekend dinner.
 Tempe's sushi options have grown, so confirmation before arrival is worth the 30-second search.

 How It Compares